rojanulak/MarsRoverPhoto/README.md

  - Add Caching layer
  - Do some cleapnup and refactoring for web project
  - add support for docker, due to windows 8 on my home machince didn't could add support for it
+ - add some security layer to web api project

 License